Skip to main content

 • Instance Name: SAP Build Process Automation

-Note: If the status does not appear to be updating, navigate away from the Instances and Subscriptions page and return to refresh it.
 Do not proceed to the next procedure until the subscription status shows Subscribed.
+If the status does not appear to update, navigate away from the Instances and Subscriptions page and return to refresh it.

-Once provisioning is complete, take a moment to confirm everything is correctly configured before assigning roles.
-Step 1: Go to Instances and Subscriptions and verify the Subscriptions section.
-You should see:
+Once provisioning is complete, confirm everything is correctly configured before assigning roles.

 ApplicationPlanStatus